FreeRTOS/FreeRTOS-Libraries-Integration-Tests/src/pkcs11/README.md

 |PKCS11_TEST_LABEL_ROOT_CERTIFICATE	|The label of the code verification key used in JITP codeverify test.	|

-FreeRTOS libraries and reference integrations needs at least one of the key function and one of the key provisioning mechanism supported by the PKCS11 APIs.
+FreeRTOS libraries and reference integrations needs at least one of the key function and one of the key provisioning mechanism supported by the PKCS #11 APIs.
 The test must enable at least one of the following configurations:

 * At least one of the key function configurations:
     * PKCS11_TEST_RSA_KEY_SUPPORT